B.A., University of Nevada at Reno

 International Legal Research

-Burnett’s other professional legal experience includes working as deupty legislative counsel at the Legislative Counsel Bureau for the Nevada Legislature in Carson City, NV.
+Burnett's previous law library experience includes the Legislative Reference Library in Austin, TX, and the Young Law Library at the University of Arkansas School of Law.
+Her other professional legal experience includes working as deputy legislative counsel at the Legislative Counsel Bureau for the Nevada Legislature in Carson City, NV.
 She also worked as a judicial law clerk for the Honorable Deborah A. Agosti, Second Judicial District Court, State of Nevada.

 Burnett received a Bachelor of Arts from the University of Nevada (1985), a Juris Doctor cum laude from the University of Georgia School of Law (1990) and a Master in Library and Information Science from the University of Texas in Austin (1994).

 Burnett is a member of the state bars of California and Nevada.
-She is active in the American Association of Law Libraries and the American Society of International Law.
+She is active in the American Association of Law Libraries, the International Federation of Library Associations and the American Society of International Law.